How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

 Workout apps are the first to come to mind when it comes to fitness app development.

-These solutions allow users to track their workouts and weight loss.
-These apps make up 73% of all health and fitness app sessions.
+The workout plan app allows users to track their workouts and weight loss, making up 73% of all health and workout sessions.

 Typically, workout and weight loss apps provide users with a set of exercises and functionality to count burned calories and keep track of a workout routine.

-When integrated with fitness wearables, they can act like custom workout apps.
-Based on the collected activity and health data, apps give recommendations for building the most effective personalized fitness programs.
+Any workout plan app offers a custom training session when integrated with fitness wearables.
+Based on the collected activity and health data, apps recommend building the most effective personalized fitness programs.